 Zulu Enterprise offers Long-Term Support (LTS) for the same releases designated by Oracle and the OpenJDK community as LTS, and provides 8-year access to bug fixes, security updates, and other fixes as needed (“Production Support”) plus 2 years of additional support intended to advise and assist users to migrate to a newer JDK version (“Extended Support”).

 In addition to supporting the once every 3-year LTS releases, which are ideal for long-term production use, Zulu Enterprise also provides Medium-Term Support (MTS) for certain Java releases.
 MTS releases enable practical use in production deployments of the new capabilities available in feature releases without having to wait for the next LTS release.
 Azul designates one MTS release per year in the years between LTS releases and provides support, bug fixes and security updates for 18 months past the GA date of the following LTS release, ensuring support overlap and a smooth transition path for production deployments, plus 12 months of Extended Support.

 Java SE Lifecycle Rev 1-31-18

-For information regarding which Java SE releases are designated as LTS, MTS, and STS, visit Azul Product Support Lifecycle
+For information regarding which Java SE releases are designated as LTS or MTS, visit Azul Product Support Lifecycle

 Why Choose Azul for Java Support?

 Azul’s Zulu Enterprise is designed to help you gain the benefits of Java’s new release cadence without incurring support and security risk to your operation – whether you utilize the latest cutting-edge feature release or only LTS releases.
 Zulu Enterprise ensures that bug fixes and security updates remain available well after Oracle ends public support.